Besê Hozat

-Besê Hozat (born 1978, Taner, Tunceli; also known as Hülya Oran) is a leader in the Kurdistan Workers' Party (Partiya Karkerên Kurdistanê, PKK) and is the co-chair of the Kurdistan Communities Union (Koma Civakên Kurdistan, KCK) alongside Cemil Bayik.
-She is the sixth member of the General Presidential Council, the most authoritative body in the PKK.
+Besê Hozat (born 12 November 1978), Hozat, Tunceli; also known as Hülya Oran) is a leader in the Kurdistan Workers' Party (Partiya Karkerên Kurdistanê, PKK) and is the co-chair of the Kurdistan Communities Union (Koma Civakên Kurdistan, KCK) alongside Cemil Bayik.
+She is the sixth member of the General Presidential Council, the highest authoritative body in the PKK.

 Early life

-She was born in 1978 in Tunceli Province, as the seventh child of a family of nine children.
-She attended primary school in Taner and secondary school in Kayseri.
-Bese Hozat said about her secondary and high school years in Kayseri that "I experienced the othering in Kayseri through Alevism and Dersimilik.
-When it is known that you are Kurdish and Alevi, there is an approach that marginalizes, scorns, and humiliates.
-Alevism, immortality, infidelity, God, religion, was reflected as something that is not the Qu'ran."
-One of the ways in which Bese Hozat escaped this discrimination was being a part of radical left organization and many of these organizations were affiliated with Abdullah Öcalan.
+Born in 1978 in Tunceli Province, Hozat was the seventh of nine children.
+She attended primary school in Tanêr and secondary school in Kayseri, where she experienced discrimination as a Kurdish Alevi.
+According to Hozat, Alevism and Dersimilik were viewed with scorn and marginalization.
+To escape this treatment, she joined radical left organizations affiliated with Abdullah Ocalan.

-Bese Hozat's family was a victim of a 1938 massacre during the Dersim rebellion, and she said that they were "victims of a genocide."
-She also said that "my grandfather was shot, my father's wife, his children were murdered.
-Many people from my family circle were massacred.
-My grandmother barely escaped the soldiers... this created a consciousness.
-In other words, there was a hatred and anger towards the state they created."
+Bese Hozat's family was a victim in the 1938 Dersim rebellion, which she called a "genocide."
+She shared that many members of her family were killed, including her grandfather, her father's wife and children, while her grandmother barely escaped.
+These events shaped Hozat's consciousness, creating feelings of hatred and anger towards the state.

-During her years in high school, she was influenced by Abdullah Ocalan, who published articles in the Özgur Halk newspaper under the pen name 'Ali Firat.'
-In 1994, she joined the PKK in the mountains of Tunceli Province, taking the name Bese Hozat which is the name of the wife of Seyid Riza, the leader of the Dersim rebellion.
+Hozat's interest in the PKK grew during her high school years, influenced in part by Abdullah Ocalan's articles published under the pen name 'Ali Firat' in the Özgur Halk newspaper.
+In 1994, she joined the PKK in the mountains of Tunceli Province, taking on the name Bese Hozat the same name as the wife of Seyid Riza, the leader of the Dersim rebellion.